saintslisi/saintslisi/README.md

 As I continue to expand my knowledge and expertise, my focus will be on the following areas:

 - **Azure**: Deepening my understanding of Microsoft Azure, its cloud services, and building scalable solutions in the cloud.
-- **Graph Databases**: Learning about graph database systems, such as Neo4j, and exploring their applications in data modeling and analysis.
+- **Graph Databases**: Learning about graph database systems, such as **GraphDB & SPARQL**, and exploring their applications in data modeling and analysis.

 🔍 Always eager to explore new technologies and discover how to apply them to real-world challenges.